 - The Illusion of Control and Shopping Addiction – There are many ways to motivate consumers to buy more, including the use of crowd influence to validate consumer choices.
-Citing others choosing a particular product and highlighting most popular items feed into our desire to feel safe.
-Easily available credit accounts to defer the perceived pain of paying for goods by putting it off to a future time, making a present purchase a stress free and totally enjoyable experience.
+Citing others choosing a particular product and highlighting the most popular items feed into our desire to feel safe.
+Easily available credit accounts defer the perceived pain of paying for goods by putting it off to a future time, making a present purchase a stress-free and enjoyable experience.
 The lack of pain produces an illusion of control which makes the shopping experience pleasurable and increases the actual amounts spent by the shopper.
 Feeling in control of our lives is key to reducing stress, and marketers know this.

 How can we control these internal gremlins that use emotion to guide our overspending online?
 Dr. Wu has some suggestions we can use.

 Take Your Control Back and Avoid Manipulation